WillMII/AFB-Mass-Training-Game/README.md

 Our game engine for the interactive escape-room modules.
 We build each training scenario in Unity and export a lightweight **WebGL** build that runs in the browser.

 ---

+## Playing the Game
+- Select the desired module from the module selection page on the website
+- Follow the instructions from within the game to complete
+- Collect completion certificate from module selection page when a particular module has been completed

+---